 Your 26-Week-Old Baby – Development, Milestones & Care

 Time flies rather quickly, doesn’t it?
-Your baby has already reached six months mark and you must be noticing various signs of development in them already.
-Your little fellow would be scurrying across the floor absorbing the environment around them at an incredible pace.
-Your munchkin is 26 weeks old and we know as a parent, you want to track important milestones and development that will take place this week and in the coming weeks.
-What are you waiting for them?
+Your baby has already reached the six-month mark, and you must notice signs of development.
+He would be scurrying across the floor, absorbing the environment around them at an incredible pace.
+For your 26-week-old infant, we know that, as parents, you want to track important milestones and development that will occur this week and in the coming weeks.
+What are you waiting for then?
 Scroll and learn about your baby’s development at week 26!

 Your 26-Week-Old Baby’s Development

 - Increased Motor Skill: As your baby enters the 26th week, you can expect them to start flexing their tiny muscles.
-Their body will train them to begin the process of getting them to walk upright.
+Their body will train them to begin getting them to walk upright.

-- Attention to voices: The part of the brain that is receptive to sounds will become active during this time.
-This is because it is developing at a fast pace and you can expect a marked increase in your baby’s sense of hearing.
+- Attention to voices: The part of the brain receptive to sounds will become active during this time.
+This is because it is developing quickly, and you can expect a marked increase in your baby’s sense of hearing (2).

-- Teething: During this time, their milk teeth will be sprouting out, which is a sign that they can start having solid food.
+- Teething: During this time, their milk teeth will be sprouting out, which is a sign that they can start having solid food (6).

 [Also Read: 6 Months Old Baby Development]